webaverse/docs/docs/dev-guides/1-xrpackage-overview.md

 ---
 id: xrpackage-overview
-title: XRPackage Overview
+title: XRPackage
 ---

 <img src="/img/xrpk-logo.png" width="250px" height="250px" />

 XRPackage turns 3D apps into a file you can load anywhere.

 It uses standards like WebXR, GLTF, and WebBundle to package an app into a `.wbn` file.
-It provides a runtime to load multiple `.wbn` applications at once into a shared composited world.
-Finally, XRPackage provides a package registry distributed on IPFS / Ethereum, to easily share your XRPackage applications.
-The registry follows the ERC1155 standard so packages can be traded on OpenSea.

 ## What's in a package?